Our Team

 Dr. Milagros Ariza

-Truly a community physician, Dr. Ariza has been a pediatrician in DC’s West End for over two decades and has worked extensively with the city’s English and Spanish speaking families.
+Truly a community physician, Dr. Ariza has cared for children and families in Washington, DC’s West End for over two decades, working closely with both English- and Spanish-speaking communities.

-Dr. Ariza did her residency at Albert Einstein College of Medicine-Beth Israel Medical Center in 1995, moved to Washington DC and worked at Sibley Memorial Hospital in the Neonatology Department prior to starting in private practice.
+Dr. Ariza completed her pediatric residency at Albert Einstein College of Medicine–Beth Israel Medical Center in 1995.
+She then moved to Washington, DC, where she worked in the Neonatology Department at Sibley Memorial Hospital before establishing her private practice.

-Dr. Ariza is a child advocate and a lifelong supporter of the LGBTQ community.
-She is a Board Certified Pediatrician and Fellow of the American Academy of Pediatrics.
-She is faculty at the George Washington School of medicine and was awarded the best community pediatric award in 2019 for her commitment to teaching medical students.
+A dedicated child advocate and lifelong supporter of the LGBTQ+ community, Dr. Ariza is a Board-Certified Pediatrician and a Fellow of the American Academy of Pediatrics.
+She serves as faculty at the George Washington University School of Medicine and was honored with the Best Community Pediatrician Award in 2019 in recognition of her outstanding commitment to teaching and mentoring medical students.

 Elizabeth Schaubert, MSN, CPNP-PC